kuldeepJadhav/steroids/README.md

-# DEPRECATED, TO POST NEW CONTENT USE ACADEMY.APPGYVER.COM
+# DEPRECATED, TO POST NEW CONTENT USE DOCS.APPGYVER.COM (hosted under supersonic repo)

 # Steroids Guides